jlkravitz/kesem-selection/README.md

     are a match).
-    2. **NOTE:** *You should NOT continue past this step until all issues listed by `cross_reference.py` are manually resolved (i.e., by removing extra letters of reference and fixing names such that each applicant corresponds with exactly one letter of reference).
+    2. **NOTE:** *You should NOT continue past this step until all issues listed by `cross_reference.py` are manually resolved (i.e., by removing extra letters of reference and fixing names such that each application corresponds with exactly one letter of reference).
 Keep running `python3 cross_reference.py` until nothing is listed!*
 2. `python3 assign_applicant_ids.py`
     1. This script assigns IDs to each application.
 This is for the purpose of anonymizing applications